 A trust can keep details about your estate, its value, and how you have chosen to distribute your estate private, although Texas probate law no longer always requires that an inventory and appraisement of your estate be filed with the probate court, thereby making what you own and what it is worth public record.

-With a living trust, your death, the terms of your estate plan for how your assets will pass, and what you own and what it is worth does not have to be made public record at all and can remain private.
+With a living trust, your death, the terms of your estate plan for how your assets will pass, and what you own and what it is worth do not have to be made public record at all and can remain private.

-4. Avoiding Ancillary Probates in Other States
+4. Avoiding Ancillary Probates In Other States

 The living trust allows you to transfer property owned in different states through the trust without having to do ancillary probates or similar proceedings in all the various states where you own property to accomplish this.